Skip to main content

 Transaction submission

-Certification happens after a transaction gets submitted to a full node.
-The full node cannot certify the transaction on its own because it does not have a complete view of transactions across the network.
-Consequently, the full node sends the transaction to validators.
-Each validator performs a validity check on the transaction and signs it if it passes.
-To be considered valid, the transaction must pass the following checks:
+After the transaction is created, the next step is to submit it to a full node.
+The full node cannot sequence the transaction on its own because it does not have a complete view of transactions across the network.
+Instead, the Transaction Driver component on the full node sends the transaction to one of the validators with the lowest observed finalization latency, shuffled across the fastest few for load balancing.
+The receiving validator performs a validity check on the transaction.
+The most important checks include:

 • The transaction has a valid user signature.